fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 #### 8.12: Authors birth year advanced

 Change the birth year form so that a birth year can be set only for an existing author.
-Use [select-tag](https://reactjs.org/docs/forms.html#the-select-tag), [react-select](https://github.com/JedWatson/react-select) library or some other mechanism.
+Use [select tag](https://reactjs.org/docs/forms.html#the-select-tag), [react select](https://github.com/JedWatson/react-select), or some other mechanism.

-A solution using the react-select -library looks as follows:
+A solution using the react select library looks as follows:

 ![](../../images/8/21.png)